 When the process of transition to a market economy started in Central and Eastern Europe, insolvency systems served principally as a conduit to filter public assets to the private sector.
 Generally, this was done inefficiently and without appropriate institutional and regulatory framework.

-Why reform is needed
+Why technical assistance is needed

 The EBRD's role

 The EBRD supports transition countries to revise their insolvency laws and implementation framework.

 The EBRD has worked on a wide variety of projects with countries of operations, including proposed reforms to Armenia’s 2016 Bankruptcy Law and Tax Code, recommendations to Greece, Croatia, Cyprus and Tunisia on strengthening the regulatory framework for insolvency office holders, assessments of obstacles to the resolution (and enforcement) of non-performing loans in Hungary, Mongolia and Serbia, a recommendation on debt restructuring by the Hungarian Central Bank, implementation of Ukraine’s Law on Financial Restructuring and alignment of Kosovo’s Banking Law with the European Commission Banking Recovery and Resolution Directive,

 Domestic insolvency laws will vary and must do so to accommodate the rich variety of legal traditions across the EBRD region.
 But these laws need to comply with the core principles of international standards and best practices as external actors are most likely to apply these when determining whether or not to invest in a given country.
 This has led the EBRD to define a set of 10 core principles.